karevn/mocketeer/README.md

 # Mocketeer

-Mocketeer is a Puppeteer server request mocking library inspired by React Router and nock.js
+Mocketeer is a Puppeteer server request mocking library inspired by React Router and nock.js.
+It uses React Router - like routing and allows you to mock your server responses with static or dynamic data.

 ## Installation